If you're new to Mesos

 will always implicity listen on a socket.
 This flag should not be

 required for custom executors that use the HTTP executor API.
+This flag

 The network ports isolator ignores tasks that belong to a CNI network since these tasks do not share the host network namespace.